7sDream/pyqart/README.md

 ![][my-qart-y-img]

 `-y` and `-n` can be used at the same time, but no obvious improvement.

+Run `pyqart -h` for more options and their effect.

 ### Use it in your codes as a module